 Would You Like to Work for the Park Service?

 Thank you for considering the South Carolina State Park Service as a potential employer.
 A variety of career opportunities are available through our organization.
 These opportunities range from the field of natural or cultural resource management, to construction and maintenance, and from environmental education to basic park administration.
 Check out our Day in the Life of a Park Ranger series to learn more about our rewarding career opportunities.

 Career Opportunities with the South Carolina State Park Service

-Natural and Cultural Resource Management
+- Natural and Cultural Resource Management

-Education and Interpretation
+- Education and Interpretation

-Construction and Maintenance
+- Construction and Maintenance

 As standard practice, personnel are promoted from within the ranks of the Park Service to fill management and advanced positions.
 Park Manager is the highest-ranking position at the park level.
 Park Managers are responsible for the overall direction and operation of a park.
 The information below provides a description of most key entry-level positions.
 Qualified applicants from any of these entry-level positions will be eligible to apply for vacant Park Manager positions as they become open.